tigerabrodi/tigerabrodi/README.md

 ---

-Besides product stuff, I love to learn from first principles.
+I love to learn from first principles.

 I do it either through writing or building things from scratch.